-Glades Electric Cooperative provides power to over 16,000 accounts over 2,500 miles of line in portions of Glades, Hendry, Highlands, and Okeechobee counties.
-We are based in Moore Haven, Florida with satellite offices in Lake Placid and Okeechobee.
+Glades Electric Cooperative provides power to nearly 17,000 accounts over 2,500 miles of line in portions of Glades, Hendry, Highlands, and Okeechobee counties.
+We are based in Moore Haven, Florida with a satellite office in Lake Placid.

 In the fall of 1944, local residents came together to form an electric cooperative to serve residents of Florida’s Heartland who had been left behind in the electrification of the United States.
 They gathered membership applications and on January 25, 1945 gathered on the steps of the courthouse in Moore Haven to officially form Glades Electric Cooperative.